Introduction from Helping Teens Stop Violence, Build Community, and Stand for Justice by Paul Kivel & Allan Creighton, 2011 edition

 Our country currently (in 2011) faces major social, political, economic, and cultural challenges.
 We are at war in several countries in the Middle East and live in an increasingly militarized society.
 We have military bases around the world and produce and sell as much military equipment and arms as the entire rest of the world combined.
 The use of force is extolled by our highest political leaders, condoned in our families, and glamorized in the media.
 We face a widespread financial depression in which millions have lost their jobs, their homes, and their life savings.
 Mounting environmental destruction, global warming, and an increasingly toxic environment present daily threats to our health and well-being, including the air we breathe, the food we eat, and the water we drink.

 In this environment, how do we prepare young people not just to stay safe and out of trouble but also to become active family and community members, critically thinking citizens who can participate in solving our collective problems and shaping our collective future?
 How are young people turned into adults who accept hierarchy, exploitation, and the larger-scale violence in our society?
-We explore this process that we call adultism, which is the daily systematic and institutionalized oppression that young people face at the hands of adults, in Sections 1–3.
+The Twentieth Anniversary Edition of Helping Teens explores this process that we call adultism, which is the daily systematic and institutionalized oppression that young people face at the hands of adults.
 Educating adults and young people about adultism helps them understand this process.
 At the same time, an introduction to adultism gives people a sense of our common ground in taking responsibility for fighting oppression and building community.

 Part of our common ground is the violence that adultism itself causes.
 This violence includes internalizing the messages of adultism and looking to harm the less powerful or directing the pain inward and hurting ourselves.
 This tendency to pass on abuse is also part of our common ground.
 Most of us were not only the bullied but also the bully, not only the teased but the teaser, not only the one who was put down but the one who put down others.
 At the same time, we share common concerns, needs, loving natures, and an unstoppable pursuit of connection, inclusion, and participation in safe and healthy communities.
 Our need and desire for community is the basis for common ground upon which we can build in our work for social justice.